 Below, our Virginia divorce attorneys at Slovensky Law explain the steps we take, along with the court, to divide your assets.
 We believe that if you understand the three-step process, you will have a better case outcome.

-Step One: Identify & Classify
+Step One: Identify the Assets and Debts

 The first step is to identify both parties’ assets and debts.